From the Heart, For the Kingdom

 Strengthen Graduate Education

-As part of a larger strategy for improving and expanding facilities for graduate education, the Biblical and Theological Studies department is moving to the fifth floor of the Billy Graham Center.
+As part of a larger strategy for improving and expanding facilities for graduate education, the School of Biblical and Theological Studies is moving to the fifth floor of the Billy Graham Center.
 Further, the Provost is working with the Academic Affairs Committee to provide the Trustees with a regular report and review of graduate education.

 The administration is also moving forward with a comprehensive plan to strengthen faculty governance for graduate education, as drafted by the Graduate Restructuring Task Force.
 Such a plan is needed before any further consideration could be given to expanding the Graduate School.
 To ensure that it coheres with the mission of the College and clarifies the vision of graduate education, the plan must: